Multiscaling in Wasserstein Spaces: Preliminaries

 The right-hand side of~\eqref{eqn:Wasserstein_distance} is called the Kantorovich optimization problem, and an element in $\Pi(\mu,\nu)$ is called a \emph{transport plan}.
 Because the cost function of~\eqref{eqn:wasserstein_functional} is a convex function of the Euclidean difference $x-y$, then for any measures $\mu,\nu\in\mathcal{P}_p(\mathbb{R}^d)$ there exists an optimal transport plan solving~\eqref{eqn:Wasserstein_distance}.

 In the special case where $\mu$ is absolutely continuous with respect to the Lebesgue measure, then the optimization problem admits a unique solution supported on the graph of a function $T:\mathbb{R}^d\rightarrow\mathbb{R}^d$ called the \emph{Monge} map.
 In other words, the unique solution takes the form $(I, T)_{\#}\mu$ where $I$ denotes the identity map.
 Furthermore, the image measure of $\mu$ via $T$ is $\nu$.
 That is, $T_{\#}\mu=\nu$.
 For convenience, we denote the Monge map transporting $\mu$ to $\nu$ in this case by $T_\mu^\nu$.
+We note that this uniqueness holds for strictly convex costs, i.e., for $p > 1$.
+For $p = 1$, the Monge map is not necessarily unique; however, the multiscale framework presented in this work remains valid in this setting, provided that a Monge map is selected consistently throughout the transform, for instance via entropic regularization~\cite{peyre2019computational} or any other selection rule applied uniformly.

-For the quadratic cost case, where $p=2$, the Monge map $T$ becomes the gradient of a convex function $u:\mathbb{R}^d\to\mathbb{R}^d$ provided that $\mu$ is absolutely continuous and gives no mass to surfaces of dimension $d-1$.
+For the quadratic cost case, where $p=2$, the Monge map $T$ becomes the gradient of a convex function $u:\mathbb{R}^d\to\mathbb{R}^d$ provided that $\mu$ is absolutely continuous.
 For more detailed results see~\cite{santambrogio2015optimal, ambrosio2008gradient}.